-On that note, it feels as if Bale’s most heinous crime – one that is unforgivable in eyes of many Bernabeu season ticket holders – is that he is not as good as the Portuguese five-time Ballon d’Or winner.
+It feels as if Bale’s most heinous crime – one that is unforgivable in eyes of many Bernabeu season ticket holders – is that he is not as good as the Portuguese five-time Ballon d’Or winner.

 102 goals and 64 assists in 231 games represents an impressive return, until you compare it to Ronaldo’s statgasm.